Inline code

 More interpreted text roles

-Docutils and Sphinx come with many interpreted text roles to mark up specific elements.
-While this can be useful to convey semantic intentions in the reStructuredText source files, it’s a good idea to use only a few different roles:
+Docutils and Sphinx have many interpreted text roles.
+They can be useful to convey precise semantic intentions in the reStructuredText source files.
+On the other hand, it might be better to only use a few different roles:

 The difference between the many roles are lost in the rendered output.
 Most of these roles are rendered like code (or bold).

-Using too many directives puts a burden on documentation writers, who may be more familiar with the Markdown format.
-They have to agree and remember when to use which role.
+Using too many directives puts a burden on documentation writers, who have to agree and remember when to use which role.

-The awesome theme only provides styles for the following interpreted text roles.
+The Awesome Theme provides styles for the following interpreted text roles.

 Files and directories